nirajkale/pynetwork/README.md

   connections & also could help stream the data from python subroutines (These subroutines were pythonian generators that could endlessly read & stream the individual sensor data).
 Apart from subroutines based streaming, I also wanted to add batch fashioned suboutine data transfer (As you may have realized lot of these ideas sound similar to Keras generators that are used for feeding data to a machine learning model ).
-After a month of after-office coding & testing, I am finally releasing v2 of pynet.
+After a month of after-office coding & testing, I am finally releasing v2 of pynetwork.
 This version should not only be suitable for IOT but can be used for any network workload.

-  ### Abstract

-  pynet package is designed to help write scripts/projects that rely on interprocess communication over a network with minimal-to-no       knowledge of sockets.
-Furthermore these data transfer/steaming can be done in a swarm fashion, meaning multiple or swarm of persitant   tcp connections that serve a single objective to deliver high performance.
-  Following objectives can be achieved using this package:

-  1. Write subroutines/functions that can stream data over to your client using callbacks (No need of polling)
-  2. Write subroutines/functions that can send batches of data over to your client
-  3. Send data to your subroutines/function over network
-  4. Send files to & from server using swarm of connections for higher transfer rates

   ### Before jumping on to some use cases, below is some nomenclatures & components that you should be aware before using it: